stevekinney/stevekinney.net/src/courses/storybook/test-runner.md

 ```sh
 npm install -D @storybook/test-runner
 ```

+> [!tip] Storybook uses Playwright
+> Make sure that you have your Playwright browsers installed by running `npx playwright install`.

 > [!WARNING] Storybook Must Be Running
 > Storybook must be running in order to run your tests with `@storybook/test-runner`.